Troy Aikman: Post-retirement activities

 On September 19, 2005, at halftime of the Dallas Cowboys-Washington Redskins game (broadcast on Monday Night Football), Aikman was inducted into the Dallas Cowboys Ring of Honor with his longtime teammates Michael Irvin and Emmitt Smith.
 On August 5, 2006, Aikman was one of six players inducted into the Pro Football Hall of Fame.

-At another halftime ceremony, this one on February 7, 2009, at the UCLA-Notre Dame basketball game, Aikman's induction into the College Hall of Fame was honored.
-Aikman announced he had completed course work to finish his degree in sociology.
-He participated in UCLA's 2009 Sociology Department commencement ceremony with current quarterback Kevin Craft and former linebacker Marcus Reece, who also came back to finish his college education.
-Former UCLA quarterback John Sciarra was keynote speaker at the ceremony.
+At another halftime ceremony, on February 7, 2009, at the UCLA-Notre Dame basketball game, Aikman's induction into the College Hall of Fame was honored.
+Aikman announced he had completed coursework to finish his degree in sociology.
+He participated in UCLA's 2009 Sociology Department commencement ceremony with quarterback Kevin Craft and linebacker Marcus Reese, who also came back to finish his college education.
+Former UCLA quarterback John Sciarra was the keynote speaker at the ceremony.

 On February 9, 2010, Aikman became a member of the National Football Foundation Board of Directors.

 As of fall 2010, Aikman is a co-spokesman for Rent-a-Center, along with Hulk Hogan.

-In fall 2011, Aikman became a part of the Oxford Preparatory Academy Charter School Advisory Board in Southern California.
+In the fall of 2011, Aikman joined the Oxford Preparatory Academy Charter School Advisory Board in Southern California.

-In November 2013, Aikman was named as a 2014 recipient of the NCAA Silver Anniversary Award, given annually to six former college athletes 25 years after the end of their college athletics careers.
+In November 2013, Aikman was named a 2014 recipient of the NCAA Silver Anniversary Award, given annually to six former college athletes 25 years after the end of their college athletics careers.

 In March 2014, Aikman was announced as a partner and spokesman for IDLife.

-Prior to a 2020 NFL broadcast between the Packers and Buccaneers in Tampa, Aikman and his partner Joe Buck were caught on a hot mic questioning the necessity of a military flyover when only 15,000 fans were allowed in Raymond James Stadium for the game.
-Aikman most notably said "That's a lot of jet fuel just to do a little flyover" and "That stuff ain't happening with a Kamala-Biden ticket, I'll tell you that right now, partner."
-An Armed Forces spokesperson later said there is no additional cost to conduct the flyovers.
-Meanwhile, Buck and Aikman faced accusations of being unpatriotic.

-After 20 seasons as Fox's lead broadcast team, ESPN announced on March 16, 2022, that both Buck and Aikman would join the network as the new lead commentators of Monday Night Football.
+After 20 seasons as Fox's lead broadcast team, ESPN announced on March 16, 2022, that both Buck and Aikman would join ESPN as the new lead commentators of Monday Night Football.

 Hall of Fame Racing

-In late 2005, Aikman together with another former Cowboys quarterback, Roger Staubach, established a NASCAR team known as Hall of Fame Racing, fielding the No. 96 car (derived by multiplying Aikman's jersey number as a Dallas Cowboy by Staubach's) shared between Terry Labonte and Tony Raines during the 2006 NASCAR Nextel Cup Series.
+In late 2005, Aikman, along with former Cowboys quarterback Roger Staubach, established a NASCAR team called Hall of Fame Racing, fielding the No. 96 car (derived by multiplying Aikman's jersey number as a Dallas Cowboy by Staubach's) shared between Terry Labonte and Tony Raines during the 2006 NASCAR Nextel Cup Series.
 Raines drove for Hall of Fame full-time in 2007, and J. J. Yeley and Brad Coleman drove the car in 2008.
 The team closed after the 2009 season.

+Troy Aikman Enterprises

+Aikman has owned several car dealerships in the Dallas–Fort Worth area and launched a light beer brand called Eight in 2022.
+He also owns a restaurant called Troy's at Texas Live.